LiveFastEatTrashRaccoon/RaccoonForFriendica/README.md

 - [x] view list of favorites
 - [x] view list of bookmarks
 - [x] view list of followed hashtags
-- [ ] view list of pending follow request and accept/reject them
+- [x] view people who added as favorite/re-shared a post
 - [ ] enable/disable notifications for an account
+- [ ] create a post/reply
+- [ ] global search
 - [ ] edit one's own profile
-- [ ] create a post/reply
 - [ ] block/unblock user and see list of blocked users
 - [ ] mute/unmute user and see list of muted users
 - [ ] open a user (group) detail in "forum mode" (Friendica-specific)